Let's consider some specific examples of free modules.

 The free module on a finite set

 Next let's consider an arbitrary finite set .
-By our construction, the module consists of all formal -linear combinations of the form , which his evidently isomorphic to the -module (the direct sum of with itself times).
-This -module is usually denoted .
+By our construction, in term of formal sums the module consists of all formal -linear combinations of the form , which his evidently isomorphic to the -module (the direct sum of with itself times).
+This -module is often denoted .

 Is this bad notation?